 Child Support payments are legally enforceable through court-orders.
-The parent who does not have custody is usually required to help pay for the expenses of raising a child, such as food, clothing, housing, and medical care.
-If you believe that the parent of your child is using these payments for other purposes, you should call a Child Support attorney in Morris County New Jersey.
+The parent who does not have custody is usually obligated to help pay for the expenses of raising a child, such as food, clothing, housing, and medical care.
+If you believe that the parent of your child is using these payments for other purposes, you should call a Child Support lawyer in Hudson County New Jersey.

-A Child Support attorney in Morris County, New Jersey can assist you with your Child Support matters.
+A Child Support lawyer in Hudson County, New Jersey can help you with your Child Support questions.

-New Jersey Child Support Attorneys Are Available to Make Sure Your Children Are Financially Secure
+New Jersey Child Support Attorneys Are There to Make Sure Your Children Are Financially Secure

 It often happens that one party who has been obligated to make child support payments loses his or her job, and as a result cannot continue making the payments.
 When this happens, it would be shrewd to contact a Hudson County Child Support lawyer sooner rather than later.